aredn/documentation/arednGettingStarted/installing_firmware.rst

 1. Download the appropriate TP-LINK *factory* file and rename this file as ``recovery.bin``

-2. Set your computer’s Ethernet network adapter to a static IP address of 192.168.0.100 with a netmask of 255.255.255.0
+2. Set your computer’s Ethernet network adapter to a static IP address that is a member of the correct subnet for your device.
+Check the documentation for your specific hardware to determine the correct network number.
+As in the example below, most TP-LINK devices use the 192.168.0.x subnet by default, so you can give your computer a static IP such as 192.168.0.100 with a netmask of 255.255.255.0.
+Other devices may have different default IP addresses or subnets, so select a static IP for your computer which puts it on the same subnet.

 3. Connect an Ethernet cable from your computer to the dumb switch, and another cable from the LAN port of the PoE adapter to the switch.